MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample8.md

 {{</alert>}}

-By connecting `DtfSkeletonization` to `GraphToVolume` you effectively convert the information about skeleton and vessel voxels into a volume and you are essentially making a clearer picture of the skeleton and vessels in the ML image.
+By connecting `DtfSkeletonization` to `GraphToVolume` you effectively creat a new volume that includes the labels of the skeleton and the vessel voxel and you are essentially making a clearer picture of the skeleton and vessels in the ML image.